carpentries-incubator/high-dimensional-stats-r/_episodes/09-k-means.md

 # Cluster robustness (silhouette)

 We want to be sure that

-# Consensus clustering

 ~~~